fernandojs/BookLibrary/README.md

 This will contain all entities, enums, exceptions, interfaces, types and logic specific to the domain layer.

-### Application
+### Service

-This layer contains all application logic.
-It is dependent on the domain layer, but has no dependencies on any other layer or project.
-This layer defines interfaces that are implemented by outside layers.
-For example, if the application need to access a notification service, a new interface would be added to application and an implementation would be created within infrastructure.
+This layer contains all business application logic.
+It is dependent on the domain layer and infra layer.

 ### Infrastructure

 This layer contains classes for accessing external resources such as databases, file systems, web services, smtp, and so on.
-These classes should be based on interfaces defined within the application layer.

-### WebUI
+### Presentation

-This layer is a single page application based on ASP.NET Core MVC.
+This layer is a contains the Web site application based on ASP.NET Core MVC and the API based on ASP.NET Core.

+### Tests

+This layer is a contains unit tests and integration tests for all applications, but the main tested layer is the Service layer.

 ## License